kadena-io/chainweb-node/README.md

 `chainweb-node` via docker, please see the instruction above in this document or visit our [docker repository](https://hub.docker.com/r/kadena/chainweb-node).

-**Note:** Your needs to be reachable from the public internet.
+**Note:** Your node needs to be reachable from the public internet.
 You will have to perform Port Forwarding if your machine is behind a router (by default port 1789 is used by the node).

 **NOTE**: When you start chainweb-node for the first time it creates a new empty database and start to synchronize and catch up with other nodes in the